Journalism at Messiah College

 - Hone writing and reporting skills through courses such as audio-visual newsgathering and multi-media storytelling to prepare for a career in the changing, converging landscape of the journalism field.

-- Apply your journalism skills on campus through required practica with The Pulse: Media Hub, which includes The Swinging Bridge campus magazine, Pulse FM 90.7 radio (with a 20-mile broadcast radius) and Channel 13 TV.
+- Apply your journalism skills on campus through required practica with The Pulse: Media Hub, which includes The Swinging Bridge campus magazine, Pulse FM 90.7 radio (with a 20-mile broadcast radius) and College's cable access channel.

-- Take advantage of internship opportunities with local and regional publications and electronic media outlets.
+- Have the opportunity to take advantage of internship opportunities with local and regional publications and electronic media outlets.

 - Work in our new 1,740 square-foot media lab facility in Hostetter Chapel.